 Pinterest is full of people looking for and recommending beautiful items to enhance their homes, their personal style and their lives in general.
-What else do craft business owners do, but create beautiful items that enhance people's homes, lives and personal style?
+What else do craft business owners do but create beautiful items that enhance people's homes, lives and personal style?

-But, in my opinion, the threat of being copied is not a good reason to limit your own success!
+In my opinion, the threat of being copied is not a good reason to limit your own success!
 In fact, it's been my experience that, unfortunately, copycats come with success.

 It's discouraging to find that someone else has completely copied something that you've worked very hard to create.
 However I'd suggest you respond to that by being better and staying a few steps ahead of those people.
 I wouldn't cut off a valuable way to engage with my customers just because a very small percentage of people might copy.

 When you set up your Pinterest boards, think about what your customers might be curious about related to your business.
-You might have boards that show:

 Think about what is compelling to your customers, not necessarily what is compelling to you.